Christopher Cradock: First World War

-On 14 September, Cradock received new orders from the Admiralty: he was apprised that the East Asia Squadron was probably heading for either the west coast of South America or the Strait of Magellan and that he was to detach sufficient force to deal with Dresden and Karlsruhe while concentrating his remaining ships to meet the Germans, using the Falkland Islands to re-coal.
+On 14 September, Cradock received new orders from the Admiralty.
+They apprised him that the East Asia Squadron was probably heading for either the west coast of South America or the Strait of Magellan.
+He was to detach sufficient force to deal with Dresden and Karlsruhe while concentrating his remaining ships to meet the Germans, using Port Stanley in the Falkland Islands to re-coal.
 To achieve this aim, he was to be reinforced by the modern armoured cruiser HMS Defence arriving from the Mediterranean.
-Until she arrived Cradock was to keep Canopus and one Monmouth-class cruiser with his flagship, Good Hope.
-Once he had superior force, he was to search for and destroy the German cruisers and break up German trade on the west coast whilst being prepared to fall back and cover the River Plate area.
+Until she arrived, Cradock was to keep Canopus and one Monmouth-class cruiser with his flagship, Good Hope.
+Once he had superior force, he was to search for and destroy the German cruisers and break up German trade on the west coast, while remaining prepared to fall back and cover the River Plate area.

-The day that the Admiralty issued its order, the East Asia Squadron appeared at occupied German Samoa.
-Its apparent movement to the west, and the continuing depredations of the light cruiser SMS Emden in the Bay of Bengal, caused the Admiralty to conclude that Vice-Admiral Graf Maximilian von Spee, commander of the East Asia Squadron, meant to rendezvous with Emden in the south western Pacific and cancelled the transfer of Defence to Cradock's command.
-Two days later the Admiralty messaged Cradock that von Spee was moving away from South America and that he should search the south western coast of South America for German ships without worrying about keeping his ships concentrated, but failed to inform him that Defence would not now be sent to him.
+The day that the Admiralty issued this order, the East Asia Squadron appeared at occupied German Samoa.
+Noting this apparent movement to the west, and the continuing depredations of the light cruiser SMS Emden in the Bay of Bengal, the Admiralty concluded that von Spee meant to rendezvous with Emden in the southwestern Pacific, and cancelled the transfer of Defence to Cradock's command.
+Two days later, the Admiralty messaged Cradock that von Spee was moving away from South America, and that he should search the southwestern coast of South America for German ships without worrying about keeping his ships concentrated.
+But they failed to inform him that Defence would not now be sent to him.

-By late September, it had become clear that Dresden had passed into the Pacific Ocean and Cradock's ships fruitlessly searched several different anchorages in the area of Tierra del Fuego before having to return to Port Stanley in the Falklands to re-coal on 3 October.
-Based on intercepted radio signals, the Admiralty advised him two days later that the East Asia Squadron was probably headed his way, although he did not receive the message until 7 October.
+By late September, it had become clear that Dresden had passed into the Pacific Ocean.
+Cradock's ships fruitlessly searched several different anchorages in the area of Tierra del Fuego, and returned to Port Stanley to re-coal on 3 October.
+Based on intercepted radio signals, the Admiralty decided that the East Asia Squadron was probably headed east, and so advised him two days later, although he did not receive the message until 7 October.